bitlabstudio/webfaction-dotfiles/README.md

     git clone https://github.com/bitmazk/webfaction-dotfiles.git

-The script will ask you to enter your password in order to change the shell to zsh, after that it will take a minute or so to install mercurial and vim.
+The script will ask you to enter your password in order to change the shell to zsh, after that it will take a few minutes to install mercurial and vim.

 When it's done it will remind you of the following::